Gasan1965/hello-world/README.md

 hello-world starting scala

-Hi Iam Gus.
+Hi I am Gus.
 Was in testing for almost 15 years.
 Will try to get scala knowledges